Written by Abdun Nur

 Scarcity is a profound Myth… the financiers ensure too little oil is supplied to the machinery of society – lest peace arises from wealth.

 The political method of fencing is to force the poor into destitution, with the intent, to accomplish the objective of their extermination.
-Fencing is to raise a defense, the act of protecting the monopolies and possessions of the elite class.
+Fencing is to raise a defense, the act of protecting the monopolies and possessions of the elite psychopathic class.

 The open field system was fairly equitable, and from the analysis of the only remaining example of open field farming, at Laxton, Notts, the Orwins demonstrate that it was one where a lad with no capital or land to his name could gradually build up a larger holding in the communal land.

-During the 14th century onwards the landlord’s progressively and continuously, over several centuries, deprived most of the British people of access to these ‘rights’ to agricultural land utilization through the enclosure of commons.
+During the 14th century onward, the landlord’s progressively and continuously, over several centuries, deprived most of the British people of access to these granted ‘rights’ to agricultural land utilization through the enclosure of commons.
 These ‘rights’ of access were taken from collective local utilization, to be held in the ownership of a select group who were generally not local.
 The historical process bears little relationship to the “Tragedy of the Commons”, the contrived propaganda theory which the neoliberal adopted as part of a smear campaign against common property utilization.

 The physical fences and hedges that stake out the private ownership of the fields of England, just as with every feudal State now installed globally, are shadowed by the metaphorical fences that now delineate more sophisticated forms of property (ownership), the fencing of resources, ranging from the atmosphere and the oceans to pollution sinks and intellectual property.